CumulusNetworks/docs/content/cumulus-netq-49/Lifecycle-Management/Credential-Management.md

 2. From the list of profiles, select {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/23-Delete/bin-1.svg" height="18" width="18">}} **Delete** in the profile's row.

-{{<figure src="/images/netq/delete-profile-450.png" alt="" width="600">}}
+{{<figure src="/images/netq/access-profile-del-490.png" alt="" width="700">}}

-The delete icon only appears next to custom profiles that are not already attached to a switch.
+The delete icon only appears next to custom profiles that are not attached to a switch.

 3. Select **Remove**.